Aakash2345/Customer_segementation/README.md

 # 🧠 Customer Insights & Segmentation

-This app visualizes data insights using Streamlit.
+This Streamlit app segments customers based on their spending and behavior patterns using KMeans clustering.

 👉 **Try it here:** [Visit my Streamlit app](https://aakashchaudhari-customer-segmentation.streamlit.app)